 Can you mix Dot 3 and Dot 4 Brake Fluid?

-Yes, Dot 3 and Dot 4 brake fluid can be mixed.
-It’s because both these are glycol-based brake fluids, which means that they are compatible with each other.
-If your car has Dot 4 from the factory, it’s not recommended to fill it with Dot 3, though; but the other way is fine.
+Yes.
+Dot 3 and Dot 4 brake fluid can be mixed.
+That’s because both of them are glycol-based brake fluids, which means that they are compatible with each other.
+However, if your car has Dot 4 from the factory, it’s not recommended to fill it with Dot 3; the other way around is fine.

 If you have Dot 3 in your car from the factory and you know that you are often driving with a trailer or in steep hills, we strongly recommend refilling it with Dot 4 instead.

 Can you mix Dot 5 with Dot 3 and Dot 4?